 Despite the uncertainties of 2020, I am proud of our people, who achieved so much again this year.
 I am also humbled by the commitment and sacrifice of health workers around the world and by the pioneering work of the Jameel Institute, co-founded by Community Jameel and Imperial College London, which has been such an active and positive part of the search for a solution.

-Against this backdrop, we have also seen an increased momentum and energy – possibly accelerated by the pandemic – for business, philanthropy and investment to reconsider the pivotal they can play in progressing the United Nations Sustainable Development Goals.
+Against this backdrop, we have also seen an increased momentum and energy – possibly accelerated by the pandemic – for business, philanthropy and investment to reconsider the pivotal role they can play in progressing the United Nations Sustainable Development Goals.

 This global agenda, laid out in 2015, is now more relevant than ever.

 I am proud of the way in which we do business, and within this, our commitment to continuous improvement and to making the world a better place for all, investing in the infrastructure of life.
-Any anniversary this significant is not just about history; it is also about our future – and I believe we can play some contributing tole to all seventeen SDGs, but for some we can have a more immediate and direct impact - it’s here that we place our emphasis.
+Any anniversary this significant is not just about history; it is also about our future – and I believe we can play some contributing role to all seventeen SDGs, but for some we can have a more immediate and direct impact - it’s here that we place our emphasis.

 We continue to invest in a range of exciting areas, from the future of mobility, renewable energy, energy storage, water projects and health-tech.
 We also continue with our philanthropic efforts to make a significant difference in addressing some of mankind’s greatest challenges.